ebaadazam/Car-Price-Prediction/README.md

 # Car-Price-Predictoion

+This repository contains code and resources to perform car price prediction using Python and Machine Learning.
+The goal of this project is to build a model that can predict the price of a car based on various features such as make, model, year, mileage, and other relevant attributes.

 1. Load the car price dataset
 2. Split the dataset into features (X) and target (y)
 3. Split the data into training and testing sets